microsoft/clarity-joomla-plugin/README.md

 ### Step 7

-Paste your Clarity Project ID, then change status to Enabled and select Save.
+Paste your Clarity Project ID, then change status to Enabled, then Change Track administrator to Track and select Save.

 ![7](/static/joomla_step7.png)